I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 While those battles were raging, Democrats were able to plow ahead with bills they say will fulfill campaign promises to improve national security and help the neediest.

-Can't deal with, not with, not, not, not with this story.
+Can't deal with not with not with this story.

-Let's go to the uh the uh kook fringe blogger convention that took place in Chicago.
+Go to the Kuk Fringe blogger convention that took place in Chicago.

-They by the way, the congressional leadership bailed on this Ron Emanuel, Dingy Harry, and uh who?
+By the way, the congressional leadership bailed on this Ron Emmanuel, Dingy Harry, and who, Pelosi.

-They were supposed to participate in a Meet the Leaders uh panel on Saturday morning at eight, and they bailed.
+They were supposed to participate in a Meet the Leaders panel on Saturday morning at 8, and they bailed.

-They never even showed up because they had to stay in Washington.
+They didn't even showed up because they had to stay in Washington.

-Uh some of them did, I don't know how many, but they don't go to the Democrat leadership council.
+I don't know how many, but they don't go to the Democrat Leadership Council.

 They're avoiding all these moderate centrist, well, so-called moderate centrist Democrat organizations.